 The terrible tragedy of what happened to Diego Stolz is not an outlier.
 The lawsuit asserted the following about Moreno Valley Unified School District:

 The District has long history of student altercations on its campuses, including at Landmark Middle School, and a long history of doing little or nothing about those altercations.
 The District failed to enact any effective safety procedures to protect its students.
 The District failed to enforce its anti-bullying policies.
 The District negligently supervised its students.
 The District had a mandatory duty to properly supervise its students on campus, pursuant to the Education Code and other statutes and laws, yet failed to do so.

 Moreno Valley Unified School District and Landmark Middle School failed Diego Stolz at every step.
 They knew he was being bullied, and they did nothing to protect him.
-And now he is dead, and his family is left grieving over an entirely preventable loss.

 Serving clients throughout the Greater Los Angeles and Southern California area, we represent victims in a variety of civil litigation cases.
 If you or a loved one has been injured, turn to an experienced Los Angeles personal injury or sexual assault lawyer.